-Subject to the terms and conditions of the 2021 Series F-3 Liquidity Facility, [Bank] agrees from time to time during the Commitment Period to purchase, with its own funds, 2021 Series F-3 Bonds at the Purchase Price on a purchase date.
-[Bank]'s obligation under the 2021 Series F-3 Liquidity Facility is limited to an amount equal to the aggregate principal amount of the 2021 Series F-3 Bonds then Outstanding plus an amount equal to 34 days of interest at 10% computed on the basis of a 365-day year calculated on the basis of the actual number of days elapsed as each amount may be adjusted pursuant to the 2021 Series F-3 Liquidity Facility.
+Subject to the terms and conditions of the 2021 Series K-3 Liquidity Facility, the 2021 Series K-3 Liquidity Provider agrees from time to time during the Commitment Period to purchase, with its own funds, 2021 Series K-3 Bonds at the Purchase Price on a purchase date.
+The 2021 Series K-3 Liquidity Provider's obligation under the 2021 Series K-3 Liquidity Facility is limited to an amount equal to the aggregate principal amount of the 2021 Series K-3 Bonds then Outstanding plus an amount equal to 34 days of interest at 10% computed on the basis of a 365-day year calculated on the basis of the actual number of days elapsed as each amount may be adjusted pursuant to the 2021 Series K-3 Liquidity Facility.

-The obligation of [Bank] to purchase 2021 Series F-3 Bonds on any date is subject to the satisfaction of the following conditions, unless waived in writing by [Bank]: (i) no Special Event of Default described in paragraph (a) below shall have occurred or Suspension Event described in paragraph (b) below shall have occurred and be continuing; and (ii) [Bank] shall have timely received a notice of purchase.
+The obligation of the 2021 Series K-3 Liquidity Provider to purchase 2021 Series K-3 Bonds on any date is subject to the satisfaction of the following conditions, unless waived in writing by the 2021 Series K-3 Liquidity Provider: (i) no Special Event of Default described in paragraph (a) below shall have occurred or Suspension Event described in paragraph (b) below shall have occurred and be continuing and the 2021 Series K-3 Liquidity Provider's obligation under the 2021 Series K-3 Liquidity Facility shall not have otherwise terminated or suspended; and (ii) the 2021 Series K-3 Liquidity Provider shall have timely received a notice of purchase.

 Events of Default and Remedies.
-The following events constitute Events of Default under the 2021 Series F-3 Liquidity Facility:
+The following events constitute Events of Default under the 2021 Series K-3 Liquidity Facility:

-(1) The Corporation shall fail to pay when due any principal or sinking fund requirement or interest due on any 2021 Series F-3 Bond (including any Bank Bond) as and when due in accordance with the terms of the 2021 Series F-3 Liquidity Facility; or

-(2) The Corporation shall fail to pay any amount owed to [Bank] pursuant to such 2021 Series F-3 Liquidity Facility or the Fee Agreement (other than as specified in paragraph (1) above) within ten (10) Business Days of the date when due; or

-(3) Any representation or warranty made by or on behalf of the Corporation in such 2021 Series F-3 Liquidity Facility, the General Resolution, the 2021 Series F-3 Supplemental Resolution or in any other Related Document or in any certificate or statement delivered under said documents shall be incorrect or untrue in any material respect when made or deemed to have been made; or

-(4) The Corporation shall default in the due performance or observance of certain specified covenants in such 2021 Series F-3 Liquidity Facility; or

-(5) The Corporation shall materially default in the due performance or observance of any other term, covenant or agreement contained in such 2021 Series F-3 Liquidity Facility, the General Resolution, the 2021 Series F-3 Supplemental Resolution or in any other Related Document (other than any Event of Default set forth in such 2021 Series F-3 Liquidity Facility) and such default shall remain unremedied for a period of thirty (30) days after the Corporation shall have received notice thereof; or
+- (1) The Corporation shall fail to pay when due any principal or sinking fund requirement or interest due on any 2021 Series K-3 Bond (including any Bank Bond) as and when due in accordance with the terms of the 2021 Series K-3 Liquidity Facility; or - (2) The Corporation shall fail to pay any amount owed to the 2021 Series K-3 Liquidity Provider pursuant to the 2021 Series K-3 Liquidity Facility or the Fee Agreement (other than as specified in paragraph (1) above) within ten (10) Business Days of the date when due; or - (3) Any representation or warranty made by or on behalf of the Corporation in the 2021 Series K-3 Liquidity Facility, the General Resolution, the 2021 Series K-3 Supplemental Resolution or in any other Related Document or in any certificate or statement delivered under said documents shall be incorrect or untrue in any material respect when made or deemed to have been made; or - (4) The Corporation shall default in the due performance or observance of certain specified covenants in the 2021 Series K-3 Liquidity Facility; or - (5) The Corporation shall default in the due performance or observance of any other term, covenant or agreement contained in the 2021 Series K-3 Liquidity Facility, the General Resolution, the 2021 Series K-3 Supplemental Resolution or any other Related Document (other than any Event of Default set forth in the 2021 Series K-3 Liquidity Facility) and such default shall remain unremedied for a period of thirty (30) days after the Corporation shall have received notice thereof; or